tehapo/WizardsForVaadin/README.md

 ## Installation

-Install the add-on to your Vaadin project by simply copying the JAR file from [Vaadin Directory](https://vaadin.com/addon/wizards-for-vaadin) and *compiling your widgetset* (more details [here](https://vaadin.com/directory/help/using-vaadin-add-ons)).
-Or alternatively you can add the add-on to your project using Maven (see the Maven POM snippet required from [Vaadin Directory](https://vaadin.com/addon/wizards-for-vaadin)).
+Install the add-on to your Vaadin project by simply copying the JAR file from [Vaadin Directory](https://vaadin.com/addon/wizards-for-vaadin) or add the add-on to your project using Maven or Ivy (see the Maven/Ivy configuration snippet required from [Vaadin Directory](https://vaadin.com/addon/wizards-for-vaadin)).

 ## Basic Usage